1EdTech/openbadges-specification/index.md

 ---------|---------------|-----------
 type     | JSON-LD Type  | Defaults to [Criteria](#Criteria)
-id       | IRI           | The URI of a webpage presenting evidence of achievement. evidenceNarrative | Text or Markdown Text | A narrative that describes the evidence of achievement that led to an Assertion. name     | Text          | A descriptive title of the evidence description | Text       | A longer description of the evidence. genre    | Text          | A string that describes the type of evidence.
+id       | IRI           | The URI of a webpage presenting evidence of achievement. narrative | Text or Markdown Text | A narrative that describes the evidence of achievement that led to an Assertion. name     | Text          | A descriptive title of the evidence description | Text       | A longer description of the evidence. genre    | Text          | A string that describes the type of evidence.
 For example, `Poetry`, `Prose`, `Film`